 Thanks To Property Owners for Allowing Birding Count!

-Thanks to property owners for access, to all the counters and feeder watchers, and to Valerie Mettler for providing lunch for some of the counters on Sunday!
-Hot soup and chocolate is always appreciated!
+Thanks to property owners for access to all the counters and feeder watchers, and to Valerie Mettler for providing lunch for some of the counters on Sunday!
+Hot soup and chocolate are always appreciated!
 Thanks to everyone who called with birding sightings as well!
 Let’s see what other surprises show.